 This policy applies to every person who deals with members of the public or other third parties on behalf of CCNM, whether the person does so as an employee, student, agent, volunteer or otherwise.
-An employee, student, agent, volunteer or otherwise is defined as anyone who interacts with the public, CCNM students, patients at the Schad Naturopathic Clinic or patients at the Ottawa Integrative Cancer Care Clinic (OICC).
-CCNM employees, students, agents and volunteers working at non-CCNM sites should be aware that the AODA policy at that site will apply.
+An employee, student, agent, volunteer or otherwise is defined as anyone who interacts with the public, CCNM students, patients at any CCNM teaching clinic, CCNM employees, students, agents and volunteers working at non-CCNM sites should be aware that the AODA policy at that site will apply.